 So, how to sort it all out from a legal standpoint?
 As with most other personal injury claims, the law of negligence determines fault in accidents between vehicles and pedestrians.

-Basically, every person is expected to exercise a reasonable level of care under a given set of circumstances.
+A key concept of personal injury law says that every person is expected to exercise a reasonable level of care under a given set of circumstances.
 For example, drivers and pedestrians are expected to obey traffic laws and the "rules of the road" when using the streets, highways, crosswalks.
 If Person A fails to act with reasonable care and ends up causing harm to Person B, the law considers Person A negligent, regardless of who was driving and who was walking.

-Likewise, if the driver of the vehicle had sufficient time to take evasive measures, but those measures resulted in the driver crashing into the parked cars instead of hitting the pedestrian, the pedestrian will be liable for any damage to the vehicles and for any injuries to the driver.
+Likewise, if the driver of the vehicle had sufficient time to take evasive measures, but those measures resulted in the driver crashing into the parked cars instead of hitting the pedestrian, the pedestrian may also be liable for any damage to the vehicles and for any injuries to the driver.

-Learn more about Car Accidents Caused by Negligence.
+Learn more about car accidents caused by negligence.

 Sometimes both a driver and pedestrian are at fault for a car accident.
 Recall the example above, where the pedestrian was jaywalking.
 If the driver was also speeding (going 45 in a 25 mph zone, let's say), both the pedestrian and the driver would probably be at fault for the accident.

-Contributory Negligence.
 Only a handful of states subscribe to this system.
 Essentially, under contributory negligence, if the defendant can show that the plaintiff's negligence contributed to the accident to any extent (even one percent), the plaintiff is barred from recovering anything at all from the defendant.
-This system can cause some pretty harsh results for plaintiffs, but the good news is that the contributory negligence rule is only followed in Alabama, Maryland, North Carolina, Virginia, and Washington, D.C.
+This system can cause some pretty harsh results for plaintiffs, but the good news is that when it comes to car-pedestrian accidents, the contributory negligence rule is only followed in Alabama, Maryland, North Carolina, Virginia.